manuroag/manuroag.github.io/_projects/msc_thesis.md

 <div class="caption">
     <strong>Fig. 7.
 Comparison of predicted vs. experimental CD spectra for four proteins from the test set.</strong> 1SR5 (Antithrombin), 3QTK (VEGF-A), 5A37 (α-Actin-2), and the all-D-amino-acid protein 3GO0 (α-Defensin).
 Each panel plots the molar ellipticity per residue ([θ]/Nr) as a function of wavelength (λ).
 The experimental SRCD spectrum (Exp, red circles) is compared against four prediction methods: KCD-AI (solid blue line), PDBMD2CD (P2CD, solid thick gray line), SESCA (solid thin gray line), and DichroCalc (DC, dotted gray line).
 </div>

+---

+## Conclusions

+- We have successfully developed KCD-AI, the first model to integrate deep learning into the KCD framework.
+This refined computational model offers a powerful new tool for the structural characterization of proteins, improving predictive accuracy on average by 40% with respect to the original KCD.

+- A key methodological advance of KCD-AI is its use of Bayesian Neural Networks, which provide a quantitative measure of uncertainty (i.e., a standard deviation) for each prediction.
+This allows researchers to not only see the predicted spectrum but also to assess the model’s "confidence", a feature absent in the original KCD and other deterministic methods.

+- While KCD-AI demonstrated significant improvement on average, its performance was not uniform.
+For a small subset of proteins, its predictive accuracy was comparable to the original KCD, and in a few isolated cases, its predictions were less accurate than the original method.

+- This highlights key areas for future research.
+First, a detailed analysis of these challenging cases is required to further refine the model.
+Second, expanding the training dataset is key to unlocking the full predictive power of our deep learning architecture.
+Finally, this work also served to identify fundamental limitations in the original KCD model itself.
+Addressing these underlying limitations will be crucial for building a stronger foundation for all future enhancements of the KCD method, including KCD-AI.